prateekkiran/Konoha/README.md

 ## Roadmap Hints

 This release aligns with the PRD’s v1.1 scope: multi-presets, soundscape controls, and fullscreen mode are now present.
-Future enhancements (volume automation per preset, ticking samples, analytics, etc.) can build on the existing store, preference, and hook structure.
+Future enhancements (volume automation per preset, richer ambient sample packs, analytics, etc.) can build on the existing store, preference, and hook structure.